Austrian Sauna Survival Guide

 By Air – Innsbruck airport provides quick and easy access to Tirol and the Austrian alps.
 Alternatively, travelers can fly into Munich, Salzberg or Zurich and travel onwards to Tirol via car or rail.
 These airports are 200-300km from Innsbruck.

 By Rail – Innsbruck has railway connections with both Austria and Germany and the journey promises views of the dramatic landscapes from the unique perspective of railway travel.
 See the Visit Tirol website for more information.

 From Innsbruck – expect a short journey into the mountains to reach many of the resorts.
 You can reach these by hiring a car or by booking a taxi.
 Most hotels in the area will be happy to book this on your behalf if required.
 Remember to agree the cost up front.

 Another great option is the Alpen…Fall in Love in Seefeld.
 Based in Seefeld town centre, this hotel caters exclusively to couples.
-We stayed in one of the Diamond Suites and were particularly impressed by the quality of the room and the beautiful views available from our balcony.
+We stayed in a Diamond Suite and the room was very impressive, particularly the view from our balcony.
 The food here was also excellent.

 There are many more hotels with spa facilities available – these are the two we have visited and would recommend.
 For more hotels – see the Visit Tirol website.

 What/Who to take with you?

 Someone you’re happy to sit naked with in the spa.
 I haven’t completely recovered from my very British fear of nudity.
 Although I’m fine visiting an Austrian sauna with my partner, I would be less comfortable with family members.
 Consider your travel partners wisely.